Pyrexiaa/UZH_SoCo2023/GroupX-a2/README.md

 Parameters:
 - **_‘envs’_**: The environment or context in which the operation is performed.
-- **_‘args’_** : A list containing three elements - the name of the dictionary, the list of keys, and the list of values.
+- **_‘args’_** : Asserted to three elements - the name of the dictionary, the list of keys, and the list of values.

 Behavior:
 - Ensures that there are exactly three arguments.